euruko/2022.euruko.org/src/sponsoring.md

 # Other opportunities available

 Do you have a fun idea?
-Let us know and we'll see what we can work out…
+Let us know and we'll see what we can work out.
+For example, you could sponsor the lunch or coffee at the event.

 # Contact us